Looking towards Sea Caves from Meyers Beach, Apostle Islands National Lakeshore

 Lakeshore Hiking Trail - Sea Caves

-Hans gets a drink in the one creek that wasn't dry due to the August drought of 2005. > > >
+Hans gets a welcome drink in the one creek that wasn't dry. > > >

 < < < Looking down into one of the caves.

-< < < The Sea Caves continue along the coast to the east, but can be best seen from the water.
-The island in the distance is "Eagle Island."
+< < < We walked further east on the trail and the Sea Caves continued along the shoreline, but the views of them weren't as good from above.
+Here they can be best seen from the water, by Kayak or an Apostle Islands Boat Cruise.
+The island in the distance in the photo is "Eagle Island."

 For some great views of the caves from the "frozen water" see our pix from our wintertime visits to the Bayfield Ice & Sea Caves. > > >

-On the return hike, we found a sand road that led to the beach so we were able to see some different scenery than the hike in.
+On the return hike, we found a sand road that led to the waterfront so walked the beach back to the parking lot.
+So we were able to see some different scenery than the hike in to the caves.

 Here's an aerial view from Google Maps of the Meyers Beach Apostle Islands Recreation Area and the Sea Caves hiking trail.

 Things to see and do in Bayfield, WI - events, festivals, special attractions.